Telmo/hiera-mysql-backend/README.md

 :logger: console
 ```

-## Known issue
+## Known issues

-1. Naming conflict with hiera-mysql
-2. It always return an Array of hashes regardless of the number of items returned.
+1. It always return an Array of hashes regardless of the number of items returned.
 (I did this on purpose because it is what I needed but I may be persuaded to do otherwise)
-3. This README is poorly written.
+2. This README is poorly written.

 ## Contributing